ha5ha6/judy_blog/_posts/2021-1-9-maththinking.markdown

 the obvious way is to find an object a for which A(a)

-i.e. to show there is an irrational number, prove that √2 is irrational
+eg. to show there is an irrational number, prove that √2 is irrational

 **However**, this does not always work.
 Sometimes we use indirect proofs